sguox002/leetcode/leetcode-all.md

 ->>

 ### linked list
+<<-1265	Print Immutable Linked List in Reverse    		94.5%	Medium
+save into vector and then reverse print
+->>

 <<-1474	Delete N Nodes After M Nodes of a Linked List    		74.4%	Easy	->>

 <<-1669 Merge in between linked list